wlangera/gcube-bcubed-hack/paper.md

 )
 ```

 This is done by adding an additional column to the observed occurrences (`observations`).
-This column contains numeric values (passed to `coords_uncertainty_meters` as one value or a vector of values) indicating the coordinate uncertainty in meters around each observation.
+This column contains numeric values (passed to `coords_uncertainty_meters` as one value or a vector of values) that indicate the coordinate uncertainty in metres around each observation.

 **3. Grid designation process**

-Now that we have our observations, we designate them to a grid while taking into account the coordinate uncertainty in meters around the observation if present.
+Now that we have our observations, we designate them to a grid while taking into account the coordinate uncertainty in metres around the observation, if present.
 This function was already developed by the first author before the hackathon started, but is given here for the sake of completeness.

 ``` r
 grid_designation(